 - Book your stay at G Hotel Kelawai

 The G Hotel Kelawai is a luxury hotel with one of the best rooftop bars and swimming pools in the city!
 A stay here will start at around $80 and you will be able to say you stayed in the same place as Jimmy Choo!
-The hotel is also a perfect place for solo female travellers, as it is in a busy district, close to the shops, secure and safe and they have some great female traveller packages including spa treatments.

-4) LANGKAWI
+4) Langkawi

 Langkawi is an archipelago made up of 99 islands situated on Malaysia’s west coast.
 The main island is a popular tourist destination and attracts visitors who want to lie by the turquoise sea or dive the reefs.
-Whilst the ocean may be the main draw the interior is a mixture of picturesque paddy fields, lush tropical jungle and in some areas stunning lagoons where you can watch the sunset.

-Langkawi is known for its beautiful beaches, so its quite likely you will be heading to this island to relax and enjoy some time in the sun.
+Langkawi is known for its beautiful beaches, so it’s quite likely you will be heading to this island to relax and enjoy some time in the sun.
 In between your cocktails take the time to go up to the Sky Bridge where you get spectacular views out over Langkawi, back to the mainland and even Thailand.
-If you don’t enjoy gondolas this may not be for you as the gondola ride can be nail biting!
-Langkawi is also well known as a great dive destination, whilst some reefs were damaged by the 2004 tsunami there are still many great dive spots to enjoy.

-My two favourite places on the island were Temple Tree by Bon Ton and The Andaman.
-These are two very different resorts, that cater to different types of the travellers.
 Temple Tree offers rooms in antique buildings of Chinese, Malay, Indian and Eurasian origin, making for a truly unique experience.
 Profits from the resort go to an on-site animal shelter that rescues and currently cares for over 160 dogs and an uncountable number of cats!

 Read my hotel reviews: